Combining Machine Learning Classifiers for Stock Trading with Effective Feature Extraction

-Traditionally, stock investing was focused on looking for stocks to buy long that are likely to appreciate \cite{jacobs1993long}.
-There was little, if any, thought given to capitalizing on short selling overvalued stocks.
+Traditionally, stock investing was focused on looking for stocks to buy long that is likely to appreciate \cite{jacobs1993long}.
+There was little, if any, thought given to capitalizing on short-selling overvalued stocks.
 When investors began to employ both long and short strategies in their investment portfolio more benefits and opportunities presented themselves which was previously unavailable.

-Buying long is simply buying stock that you think will appreciate, and selling for profit when the stock price rises.
+Buying long is simply buying a stock that you think will appreciate, and selling for profit when the stock price rises.
 For instance, imagine that you bought 500 shares of a particular stock, at \$10 per share.
 This amounts to \$5000.
 After a week, the price of a share of ABC rises to \$55.
 You sell the stock, pocketing a profit of \$500.

 Shorting is when you borrow stocks that you expect will depreciate from a broker, at interest, and selling them while you wait for the price to drop.
 Once the price has lowered a significant amount, you pay back the lender by buying the same number of stocks that you borrowed in the first place, at the lower price.
 Your profit is the difference in price minus the interest and commissions.